Belgrade

 Teams, tales and tips – a guide to the local game

-As capital of tourist-friendly Yugoslavia, Belgrade had been the only Eastern European capital to have staged a European Cup final, in 1973, and a European Championship final, in 1976.
-As capital of Serbia, shunned (and even bombed) by the West, Belgrade stood outside of the international football family for five years.
+As capital of tourist-friendly Yugoslavia two decades on, Belgrade was the only Eastern European city to have staged a European Cup final, in 1973, and a European Championship final, in 1976.

 Football was first organised in Belgrade under the Sokol movement of the 1890s.
 Similar to its Slavic counterparts across the region, this was a society for sport and debate among the young.